 Making your own sourdough starter can seem intimidating when you are just starting out.
 I can assure you that it isn’t hard at all and you will be so glad that you decided to embark on the sourdough journey.

-From my experience, and I know I’m not alone, sourdough baking becomes an addiction.
+From my experience, and I know I’m not alone, sourdough baking has become an addiction.
 It is not only fun as there are so many amazing recipes to make but they are all much healthier than anything store-bought!

 Follow along and I am going to walk you through how to get started in making a sourdough starter with 100% hydration and keep it active.